SGM-dev/tindog/README.md

 ## Design Spec

 The design of the Tindog app is provided in the Figma file [Tindog Design Spec](https://www.figma.com/file/LdlksbT0QYLpRlHrOlKDuc/Tinder-for-Dogs?type=design&node-id=0-1&mode=design).
-To achieve the best learning outcome, it's important to follow the design spec closely and implement the user interface as specified.
+It's important to follow the design spec closely and implement the user interface as specified.

 ## Technologies Used